-The main cause of almost all horse laminitis is poor digestion
+What are the causes of laminitis … well, the main cause of almost all horse laminitis is poor digestion.

-Some alternative theories also suggest that toxins more importantly affect the growth of horn and that these are the cause of most laminitis.
+Some alternative theories suggest that toxins are more important in how they affect the growth of horn and that these are what causes horse laminitis.

 When the foot bone sinks a little the pedal bone is said to have rotated.
 See image above and x-ray below.